Ronnie Aird: War service and cricket administration

+Personal life and death

 Outside of cricket, Aird competed at Lord's in real tennis, winning the silver racket six times between 1933 and 1949, though he never won the gold racket, being defeated twice by Baron Aberdare and four times by W. D. Macpherson.
 In retirement, he moved to the Sussex village of Yapton, where he was resident at West Down House.
 His move there bought him close to nearby Arundel, with Aird becoming associated with the Friends of Arundel Castle Cricket Ground, to whom he provided much wisdom and experience.
 In his latter years, Aird struggled with illness and died at Yapton in August 1986, aged 84.